 Drought management and economic analysis are intertwined and can help make some tough decisions very clear.
 Economic data allows us to “think of the margin” as Tris Munsick encourages.
 As an economic analysis educator with the Plank Stewardship Alliance, Tris says that knowing the cost and value per unit of production allows producers to understand the true cost of their decisions.

-Even feeding the remaining cattle after a 25% destock after 60 days creates a $34/head increase in feed costs and a 44% decrease in profit per unit, which may or may not outweigh the additional costs of destocking given market conditions.
-But at least this ranch can compare options on the margin, and that’s really where the correct decision starts to jump off the page.
-We can’t control rainfall, so the focus has to be on optimizing it’s use, maximizing stocking rates when rain is sufficient, and responding as quickly as possible when rainfall is lacking.
+Even feeding the remaining cattle after a 25% destock after 60 days creates a $34/head increase in feed costs.
+Also, a 44% decrease in profit per unit, which may or may not outweigh the additional costs of destocking given market conditions.
+At least this ranch can compare options on the margin.
+That is really where the correct decision starts to jump off the page.
+We can’t control rainfall, so the focus must be on optimizing it’s use.
+As well as maximizing stocking rates when rain is sufficient and responding as quickly as possible when rainfall is lacking.

-When budgeting forage, ie, creating a grazing plan.
-MaiaGrazing will auto calculate key metrics to help give you a clear idea of your position given your current estimated forage inventory and herd demands.
-You’re also able to set target grass residual amounts to leave on the soil surface to protect it and maintain soil organic matter levels.
-If something changes, modifying plans is a breeze making adaptive management attainable for more producers than ever before.
+When budgeting forage, i.e., creating a grazing plan.
+MaiaGrazing will auto calculate key metrics.
+Helping to give you a clear idea of your position given your current estimated forage inventory and herd demands.
+You’re also able to set target grass residual amounts to leave on the soil surface to protect it.
+While maintaining soil organic matter levels.
+If something changes, modifying plans is a breeze.
+Making adaptive management attainable for more producers than ever before.

 Keeping an accurate budget for a resource that is always changing is a challenge.
-As our global marketplace has become more advanced and competative, industries have turned to software to help track long term trends and manage inventories.
-Whether it’s a bank, grocery store chain, advertising firm, or a restaurant, industries have recognized that competition in the market means that they have to maximize their resources, minimize waste, cut costs and streamline, Software helps them do that.
-The livestock grazing sector is finally following suite with MaiaGrazing, a product that allow graziers to keep detailed records and dynamically plan and adapt to ever changing conditions.
+The global marketplace has become more advanced and competitive.
+Also, industries have turned to software to help track long term trends and manage inventories.
+Whether it’s a bank, advertising firm, or a restaurant, industries have recognized that competition in the market requires adaptability.
+They must maximize their resources, minimize waste, cut costs and streamline.
+Software helps them do that.
+The livestock grazing sector is finally following suite with MaiaGrazing.
+A product that allow graziers to keep detailed records and dynamically plan and adapt to ever changing conditions.
 MaiaGrazing makes planning grazing intuitive, adaptable and streamlined for more efficient planning and re-planning.